jerome-trc/vileboom/docs/complvl.md

 ## GAMEVERS Lump

-The GAMEVERS lump Can be used in conjunction with the COMPLVL lump, only when the COMPLVL lump has the key of `vanilla`, to use a specific vanilla complevel.
+The GAMEVERS lump can be used only when the COMPLVL lump has the key of `vanilla`, to specify an exact vanilla complevel.
-The GAMEVERS lump will not be loaded if the COMPLVL lump is missing or if COMPLVL has any other key than `vanilla`.
+GAMEVERS will not be read if COMPLVL is absent or if COMPLVL has any other key than `vanilla`.

 ### Specification